 In a small mixing bowl, add sunflower seeds, pepitas, cumin powder, cinnamon, paprika and sugar and mix until well combined.

-Line a baking tray with baking paper and spread the coated seeds out evenly.
+Line a sheet pan with baking paper and spread the coated seeds out evenly.
 Place in the oven at 180°C or 350°F for 10 mins.
 Remove and set aside to cool.

 This is the simplest of all dressings so as not to take away the strong flavours of the Brussels sprouts.